 Having a faster mobile site can help with your website’s SEO.
 This is because Google and its users love faster web pages.
 The more people click around your site, or the higher the CTR from SERP, the better search engine visibility you have.

-So, technically, a faster website should lead to more traffic and conversion and generate more revenue.
-That’s how vital site loading time is for your online business.
+So, technically, a faster website should lead to more traffic, conversions and revenue.
+That’s how vital site loading time is for your online business.ย

 How I Improve Load Time